Valeria Mazza: Personal life

 On 9 May 1998, Mazza married businessman Alejandro Gravier in the Basilica of the Blessed Sacrament in Retiro, Buenos Aires; the wedding reception was held at the Hipodromo Argentino de Palermo with 1,500 guests.
-The couple have four children born in 1999, 2002, 2005, and 2008.
-They reside in Buenos Aires.
-The couple owns Finca Valeria, a countryside vacation property in La Barra, near Punta del Este, Uruguay, where they hold an important party with renowned guests every summer.
-In 2008, she and her husband were under investigation by Argentina's Revenue Service, AFIP, for alleged tax evasion for two million US dollars.
+They have four children; one of them, Tiziano Gravier, is a skier with a participation on Super-G at 2026 Winter Olympics on Italy.
+They live in Buenos Aires.
+They also own Finca Valeria, a countryside vacation property in La Barra, near Punta del Este, Uruguay.

+In 2008, Mazza, her husband, and their accountant were prosecuted by Argentina's Revenue Service, Administración Federal de Ingresos Públicos, for alleged tax evasion of two million US dollars.